 The scanned copy of your pledge must be received by Tokyo Tech no later than July 31.
 You will not be officially certified as a MEXT Scholarship Student until you have completed this procedure.
 If you cannot submit it on time, please contact the International Student Exchange Division by email.

 Incoming students to Tokyo Tech must apply for student ID cards.
-Download the form, fill it out, and send it with your photo attached in JPEG format to the International Student Exchange Division by email no later than July 31.
+Download the form, fill it out, and send the Excel sheets with your photo attached in JPEG format to the International Student Exchange Division by email no later than July 31.

 If your name does not fit in the space, you can indicate your first or middle name as an initial.